Skip to Content

 Nick Azevedo

-Nikolas is a junior and first-year staffer for the second semester, originally from California, Nikolas joined the Bugle to contribute his knowledge on the world of sports.
+Nikolas is a senior and second-year staffer, originally from California, Nikolas joined the Bugle to contribute his knowledge on the world of sports.
 Nikolas joined the Bugle to prep for college where he wants to study sports journalism.
 When Nikolas isn't writing he is hanging out with friends and cheering on his favorite sports teams.